zacnees3/getting-started-with-github-copilot/.github/steps/1-preparing.md

    Awesome!
 Thanks, Copilot!
 Let's use the branch name "accelerate-with-copilot".
    ```

-   > **Tip:** If something is incorrect in the response, you can always continue explaining what you need.
-Copilot will remember the conversation history in follow-up responses.
+   > **Tip:** If Copilot doesn't give you quite what you want, you can always continue explaining what you need.
+Copilot will remember the conversation history for follow-up responses.

 1. Now that we are happy with the command, press the `Run` button to let Copilot run it for us.
 No need to copy and paste!